MuhametshinMA/MicroCalcJNI/README.md

 # MicroCalcJNI
-Java 8, SpringBoot, JNI, ELK, Redis, Web MVC
+Java 8, SpringBoot, JNI, Docker, ELK, Redis, Web MVC

 For run project you need:
 - in terminal, go to dir with Makefile and execute: make